csci338/fall2024/pages/_assignments/lab06.md

 ### 4.2.
 Writing tests without a framework
 As you are writing your `rps` function, write corresponding tests to verify your implementation for different possible arguments that a user might pass in.

-You will first write some tests **without** a framework.
-To help you, we have written two helper functions in `helpers.js`.
-The high-level point here is that anyone can write and run tests without using a fancy testing library.
+You will first write some tests *without* a framework.
+To help you, I have written two helper functions in `helpers.js`.
+The high-level point here is that **anyone can write and run tests -- simply and easily -- without using a fancy testing library**.
 Please open the `run-tests-vanilla.js` file to inspect how these two helper functions are used.
 Pause and try and understand what this code does.

 When you've thought about it, please run the test suite by navigating into the `javascript_rps` file and running the following command: